 Performance allocations include the allocation of performance-based fees to us from limited partners in the funds in which we hold an equity interest.
 We are entitled to a performance allocation (typically 15% to 20%) based on cumulative fund or account performance to date, irrespective of whether such amounts have been realized.
-These performance allocations are subject to the achievement of minimum return levels (typically 6% to 8%), in accordance with the terms set forth in the respective fund's governing documents.
+These performance allocations are subject to the achievement of minimum return levels (typically 5% to 8%), in accordance with the terms set forth in the respective fund's governing documents.
+Performance-based fees earned by our general partners from open-end funds are generally based on the investment returns, subject to preferred returns and/or highwatermarks, for the applicable measurement period of the open-end fund.
+Performance-based fees are measured and eligible to be received on a recurring basis and are not dependent on realization events from the underlying investments.

 We account for our investment balances in the funds, including performance allocations, under the equity method of accounting because we are presumed to have significant influence as the general partner or managing member.
 Accordingly, performance allocations are not deemed to be within the scope of Accounting Standards Codification ("ASC") Topic 606 ("ASC 606"), Revenue from Contracts with Customers.
 We recognize income attributable to performance allocations from a fund based on the amount that would be due to us pursuant to the fund's governing documents, assuming the fund was liquidated based on the current fair value of its underlying investments as of that date.
-Accordingly, the amount recognized as performance allocation income reflects our share of the gains and losses of the associated fund's underlying investments measured at their then-fair values, relative to the fair values as of the end of the prior period.
-We record the amount of carried interest allocations are subject to reversal to the extent that the amount received to date exceeds the amount due to us based on cumulative results.
-As such, a liability is accrued for the potential clawback obligations if amounts performance allocations are subject to reversal to the extent that the amount received to date exceeds the amount due to us based on the current fair value of their underlying investments as of the reporting date.
-Actual repayment to a fund if such fund were to be liquidated based on the current fair value of the poten
+Accordingly, the amount recognized as performance allocation income reflects our share of the gains and losses of the associated fund's underlying investments measured at their then-fair values, relative to the fair values as of the end of the prior period or in the case of our managed perpetual REIT, the current period NAV.
+We record the amount of carried interest allocated to us as of each period end as accrued performance allocations in the condensed consolidated balance sheets.
+Performance allocations are realized when an underlying investment is profitably disposed of and the fund's cumulative returns are in excess of the specific hurdle rates, as defined in the applicable governing documents.
+Performance allocations are subject to reversal to the extent that the amount received to date exceeds the amount due to us based on cumulative results.
+As such, a liability is accrued for the potential clawback obligations if amounts previously distributed to us would require repayment to a fund if such fund were to be liquidated based on the current fair value of their underlying investments as of the reporting date.
+Actual repayment obligations generally do not become realized until the end of a fund's life.